srph/smarf/readme.md

 You might ask: why go all this trouble?
 I've had this idea for a couple of years.
 Now that I'm currently taking a break, I thought it would be fun to work on.
 This would also allow me to showcase the skills I've learnt from similar projects at my previous jobs.
 Lastly, it would be cool to apply some React patterns I tried a couple of times at my last work.

 In the future, I think it'd be cool to allow folks to share their hero boards with their friends.
 What's even cooler would be to allow casual teams going into tournaments to organize their team's picks.
-Perhaps... haha.
+Maybe.